Our History

 Our Mission

-To provide land use, transportation, economic and community development planning, and related technical assistance to Lincoln County residents, municipal governments, businesses, and non-profits.
+Provide land use, transportation, economic and community development planning, and related technical assistance to Lincoln County residents, municipal governments, businesses, and non-profits.

 Our Vision

-Is a strong and sustainable economy, sound land use policies, and a healthy, livable, and safe environment for all.
+A strong and sustainable economy, sound land use policies, and a healthy, livable, and safe environment for all.

 We Value